-For many people, RMR can represent up to 75 percent of total metabolism.
+For many people, RMR can represent 65 – 75 percent of total metabolism.
 Lifestyle, activity and exercise make up the rest of total daily calories expended.

 Your RMR measurement helps determine how many calories you should eat to maintain your weight management and fitness goals.

 How accurate is the BodyGem and MedGem measurement?

 They have been validated against the Douglas Bag method, the gold standard in metabolic Measurements and compared to other metabolic carts.

 They are as accurate and reliable as any indirect calorimeter system on the market.
 In several studies our RMR devices repeatedly demonstrated an accuracy of 1-3% when compared to other standard reference systems.